Bernstein Shur Monthly – May 2019

 “It’s been a tremendous honor to lead such a talented group of attorneys.
 I’m very proud of the work we’ve accomplished, but I know there is still more to be done, and I know that Joan will be a wonderful leader of the firm we both care about so much,” said Scully.

-A member of the Maine State Bar since 1996, Fortin specializes in land use, municipal law and tax increment financing.
+A member of the ME State Bar since 1996, Fortin specializes in land use, municipal law and tax increment financing.
 She joined the firm’s board of directors in 2008; and as Director of Attorney Recruiting and Retention, she has hired nearly half of the firm’s 120 attorneys.

 “We hire really talented people with growth and entrepreneurial mindsets, and we give them the freedom and encouragement to grow their individual practices in a way that is meaningful to them and that also helps us to continually develop new services that keep us pushing forward as a law firm,” said Fortin.
 “I’m excited about what we’ve been able to accomplish with this approach, and where we can take it in the future.”

 Fortin earned her J.D. from Northeastern University School of Law in Boston.
-Prior to that, she earned a master’s degree in higher education administration from the University of Maine and a bachelor’s degree from Colby College in Waterville.
+Prior to that, she earned a master’s degree in higher education administration from the University of ME and a bachelor’s degree from Colby College in Waterville.
 She grew up outside of Waterville on a dairy farm in Benton.

 She is also active in the community, chairing the American Heart Association’s 2019 Go Red Luncheon, volunteering her time with the Olympia Snowe Women’s Leadership Institute, serving as a member of the Lex Mundi Women’s Initiative recruitment and retention task force, and frequently speaking on a variety of topics related to diversity, inclusion, and women in the workplace.